The Quest for the Perfect High-Efficiency Wood Stove Insert: the Regulatory Maze

 • Check the EPA’s list of certified wood stoves

-Deciding firmly upon the Regulatory Landscape
+Deciding firmly upon the Regulatory situation

-“The EPA has set standards that require wood stoves to emit no over 2.5 grams of smoke per hour,” says Lisa Jackson, former head of the Environmental Protection Agency.
-“It's all about burning cleaner and smarter.”
+“The EPA has set standards that need wood stoves to emit no over 2.5 grams of smoke per hour,” says Lisa Jackson, former head of the Environmental Protection Agency.
+“It’s all about burning cleaner and smarter.”

 States like California add their own layers of complexity.
 It’s like trying to park in downtown Los Angeles during rush hour: possible, but extremely complicated.